Best Biodegradable Nappies

 The statistic that ⅓ of our landfills are taken up solely by disposable nappies is shocking, as is the length of time it takes them to degrade.. up to 500 years.
 80% of a soiled nappy will decompose and only 50% of an unused nappy will decompose.

 Disposable nappies contain ingredients which have a profoundly negative effect on the environment: plastic, gel granules and various chemicals.

-Biodegradable nappies are kinder on your babies skin as they are usu8ally unbleached depending on the brand.
+Biodegradable nappies are kinder on your baby’s skin, as they are usually unbleached depending on the brand.

 Let’s look at biodegradable nappies which decompose within 3 to 4 years.
 Or if you have time to compost them yourself in a vermicomposter, they will decompose within 12 months or so.

 A Swedish brand, free from chlorine, latex, TBT and fragrance.
 Naturally breathable.

 Positives: Feels very organic, paper like so you know they are very breathable.
 Design is very minimal and natural.
 Markings on front of nappy for sticking tabs, so you can assess the correct level of tightness across your baby’s belly!